YingruWuGit/HiCKeyR/README.md

 This function is exactly the same as executing the C++ program.
 It does not return a value, but generates an output file containing boundaries (change-points), hierarchical orders and p-values.
 If the HiC data file has name "xxxx", then the output file is named as "xxxx_output" in the same directory.

-- ```argv``` This parameter is the full path and name of a txt file "arguments_HiCKey.txt" containing all the arguments setting.
+- ```argv``` This parameter is the full path and name of "arguments_HiCKey.txt" containing the arguments setting.
 Please refer to the HiCKey repository (https://github.com/YingruWuGit/HiCKey) for the arguments setting in "arguments_HiCKey.txt".

-For example:
+To use it:

+Download "BrownianP.txt" from

 ```
 segment("C:/Users/Andrew/Documents/GitHub/HiCKeyR/arguments_HiCKey.txt")
 ```